 I primarily use credit card points for free and discounted travel.

-As long as I am responsibly paying off my credit card bills on time, my travels are all paid for by the banks that provide these points as a form of rebate or rewards.
+As long as I responsibly pay off my credit card bills on time, my travels are paid for by the banks that provide these points as a form of rebate or reward.

 For this trip to Milan, I flew on Emirates First Class by redeeming 85,000 Emirates miles and $88.
-Anyone who is frugal and financially responsible can do travel hack too.
+Anyone who is frugal and financially responsible can travel do this too.

-How We Stayed at Park Hyatt Milan for $0 Using Credit Card Points
+How We Stayed at Park Hyatt Milan for Free

-Just like with airline miles, I also earn hotel points so I can stay in hotels for free.
+Like airline miles, I also earn hotel points to stay in hotels for free.

 Previously, the only way to earn these hotel “loyalty” points was by consistently staying at specific hotel chains.